biolink/biolink-model/docs/ThingWithTaxon.md

-# Class: thing with taxon
+# Type: thing with taxon

 A mixin that can be used on any entity with a taxon

 URI: [biolink:ThingWithTaxon](https://w3id.org/biolink/vocab/ThingWithTaxon)

 ![img](images/ThingWithTaxon.png)